Boss: Born to Rule: Plot

-Meanwhile, he also knowingly tries to get romantically involved with Rusha, the daughter of the police commissioner.
-In the process, he actually falls for the girl and tries for her acceptance.
-In the course of the film, Surya becomes popular among Dharavi's locals.
-He comes across as an extortionist, a baron, a philanthropist, and an entrepreneur.
-His friendship with Gopi gets stronger, and so does his political connections.
-Surya sets up a company named "Surya Exports & Imports," which would act as a front for the organized crime that they indulge in.
+In the course of the film, Surya's friendship with Gopi gets stronger, and so does his political connections.
+Surya sets up a company named Surya Exports & Imports, as a front for his vigilante acts.
 Surya reveals his plan to grow his network of organized crime all over India.
-He begins to set up branch offices for "Surya Exports & Imports" in all major cities, towns, and villages all over India.
-He recruits local gangsters for staff and begins to forcefully collect a two per cent tax on every contract done in that area.
-Eventually, Surya grows to be a billionaire and later reveals to the police commissioner that he never wanted money but only power.
-He claims that he believes in war but not morality and that the crime rate dropped significantly after he started to recruit all the gangsters.
-He also states that he wants to rid India of crime and help the needy.
+In order to set up branch offices all over the country, Surya recruits local gangsters for staff and begins to forcibly extract a 2% tax on every contract made in the respective areas.
+Eventually, he becomes a billionaire, and during the inauguration of his Business Bank, reveals his thirst for power, but not money, to Binayak, further citing the decline in crime rate significantly after recruiting the gangsters, and expressing his desire to help the needy.
+He also claims that he believes in war but not morality stating that he wants to rid India of crime.

-Surya also helps Gopi to become the Mayor of Mumbai by defeating Arun Ghokle, who is backed up by Rajsekhar Sinha, a powerful national politician.
-Eventually, Arun Ghokle goes against Rajsekhar and talks to the police about Rajsekhar's illegal activities.
-Rajsekhar kills the police commissioner, and Rusha becomes devastated by it.
-Surya reveals to her that he was an American born Indian who loses his philanthropist Non-resident Indian father at an early age.
-His parents were the victims of political corruption and were cheated and killed by Rajsekhar.
-This incident and the attitude of people towards an orphan while growing up made him hate the society.
+Eventually, Surya also helps Gopi to become the Mayor of Mumbai by defeating Arun Gokhle, who is backed up by Rajshekhar.
+Foremostly, Arun Ghokle goes against Rajshekhar and talks to the police about Rajshekhar's illegal activities and scams.
+Thereafter he gets endorsed and later killed by Rajshekhar, under the police custody.
+Learning that Rajshekhar is planning to get both Binayak and Rusha killed, Surya rushes to their house but fails to save Binayak, who tells him to kill Rajshekhar in his final moments.
+Surya then reveals to Rusha that he was an American-born Indian whose philanthropist parents were cheated and killed by Rajshekhar.
+As a child, Surya tried to enlist the help of the police but finding none, and he ended up stabbing and shooting Jaidev publicly.
+The violent murder of his parents, who were the victims of political corruption, haunted him and the attitude of people towards an orphan while growing up made him hate the society.